Common Types of Workplace Injuries

 Tens of thousands of workers get hurt on the job in some fashion in Illinois each year and make a claim for workers compensation.
 Many workplace injuries that give rise to workers compensation claims are serious and result in at least temporary disability for the worker.
 Workplace injuries can take a number of forms, and serious injuries can mean that a worker experiences lasting pain and damage.

 When a person is injured on the job, payment for medical care, disability benefits, and vocational rehabilitation may be available through the workers compensation system.
-An experienced Chicago workers compensation lawyer can help compile the documents and evidence you’ll need to support your claim, negotiate a settlement with your employer, or represent you through the claims process with the Illinois Workers Compensation Commission if your claim is disputed.
+An experienced Chicago workers comp lawyer can help compile the documents and evidence you’ll need to support your claim, negotiate a settlement with your employer, or represent you through the claims process with the Illinois Workers Compensation Commission if your claim is disputed.

 Head injuries can result in permanent brain damage that affects your ability to think, move, or function, or disfiguring scars that are painful both physically and emotionally.